Siddhant128-bit/Typebot/How_to_run_it.md

 # typebot
 This code was written by Siddhant Sharma.
-It focuses on Using Pytessaract to create type bot, the concept is that you press T on top left and B on buttom right.
+It focuses on Using Pytessaract to create type bot, the concept is that you press "[" on top left and "]" on buttom right.
 When pressed Enter the bot will type all the text on the selected area within the top left and buttom right.